 Your house payment includes both interest and principal payments.

-Private mortgage insurance premiums are no longer deductible
+Private mortgage insurance premiums are deductible

-For 2014, the standard deductions by filing status are:
+For 2020, the standard deductions by filing status are:

 |Filing Status||Standard Deduction|